-STA GE O F CHANGE 4 Change Ideas Resources and Tools 4.3.4 Attainment of A1c target 4.3.4.a ADA Standards of Care in Diabetes-2023 Abridged for Primary Care Providers (128) 4.3.4.b NIDDK Guiding Principles for the Care of Patients with or at Risk for Diabetes (129) 4.3.5 Use of ACE Inhibitor or Angiotensin Receptor Blocker in patients with 4.3.5.a KDOQI US Commentary on the 2012 KDIGO Clinical Practice Guideline for the Evaluation and Management of CKD (25) (120) diabetic kidney disease, CKD and HTN, and/or CKD and uACR > 30 where toler- ated and appropriate 4.3.5.b HHS Healthy People 2023: Increase the proportion of patients on Medicare with chronic kidney disease who get recommended tests (92) 4.3.6 Use of an SGLT-2i in patients with CKD and eGFR >20 where tolerated 4.3.6 .a ADA 11.
-Chronic Kidney Disease and Risk Management: Standards of Care in Diabetes-2023 ^{(46) (118)} and appropriate 4.3.6.b ADA/KDIGO Diabetes management in chronic kidney disease: a consensus report by the American Diabetes Association (ADA) and Kidney Disease: Improving Global Outcomes (KDIGO) ^{(52) (130)} 4.3.6.c Prescribing SGLT2 inhibitors in patients with CKD: expanding indications and practical considerations ^{(53) (131)} 4.3.6.d SGLT2 inhibition for CKD and cardiovascular disease in type 2 diabetes: report of a scientific workshop sponsored by the National Kidney Foundation (54) (132) 4.3.7 Use of Statins 4.3.7.a ACC/AHA 2019 ACC/AHA Guideline on the Primary Prevention of Cardiovascular Disease: A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines ^{(55) (133)} 4.3.7.b KDIGO Clinical Practice Guideline for Lipid Management in CKD: Summary of Recommendation Statements and Clinical Approach to the Patient (56) (134) 4.3.8 Use of Non-steroidal Mineralocorticoid Receptor Antagonist (ns-MRA) in patients with Type 2 diabetes, normokalaemia, and residual albumin- uria despite maximum tolerated ACEI/ ARB and SGLT2 inhibitor 4.3.8. a KDIGO 2022 Clinical Practice Guideline for Diabetes Management in Chronic Kidney Disease ^{(6) (119)} 4.3.8.b ADA/KDIGO Diabetes Management in Chronic Kidney Disease: A Consensus Report by the American Diabetes Association (ADA) and Kidney Disease: Improving Global Outcomes (KDIGO) ^{(52) (130)} 4.3.8.c ADA 11.
-Chronic Kidney Disease and Risk Management: Standards of Care in Diabetes-2023 ^{(46) (118)} 4.3.9 Agonist in patients with Type 2 diabetes KDIGO 2022 Clinical Practice Guideline for Diabetes Management in Chronic Kidney Disease ^{(6) (119)} 4.3.9.b ADA/KDIGO Diabetes Management in Chronic Kidney Disease: A Consensus Report by the American Diabetes Association (ADA) and Kidney Disease: Improving Global Outcomes (KDIGO) (52) (130)
+STA GE O F CHANGE 4 Change Ideas Resources and Tools 4.3.4 Attainment of A1c target 4.3.4.a ADA Standards of Care in Diabetes-2023 Abridged for Primary Care Providers (128) 4.3.4.b NIDDK Guiding Principles for the Care of Patients with or at Risk for Diabetes (129) 4.3.5 Use of ACE Inhibitor or Angiotensin Receptor Blocker in patients with 4.3.5.a KDOQI US Commentary on the 2012 KDIGO Clinical Practice Guideline for the Evaluation and Management of CKD (25) (120) diabetic kidney disease, CKD and HTN, and/or CKD and uACR > 30 where toler- ated and appropriate 4.3.5.b HHS Healthy People 2023: Increase the proportion of patients on Medicare with chronic kidney disease who get recommended tests (92) 4.3.6 Use of an SGLT-2i in patients with CKD and eGFR >20 where tolerated 4.3.6.a ADA 11.
+Chronic Kidney Disease and Risk Management: Standards of Care in Diabetes-2023 ^{(46) (118)} and appropriate 4.3.6.b ADA/KDIGO Diabetes management in chronic kidney disease: a consensus report by the American Diabetes Association (ADA) and Kidney Disease: Improving Global Outcomes (KDIGO) (52) (130) 4.3.6.c Prescribing SGLT2 inhibitors in patients with CKD: expanding indications and practical considerations ^{(53) (131)} 4.3.6.d SGLT2 inhibition for CKD and cardiovascular disease in type 2 diabetes: report of a scientific workshop sponsored by the National Kidney Foundation (54) (132) 4.3.7 Use of Statins 4.3.7.a ACC/AHA 2019 ACC/AHA Guideline on the Primary Prevention of Cardiovascular Disease: A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines (55) (133) 4.3.7.b KDIGO Clinical Practice Guideline for Lipid Management in CKD: Summary of Recommendation Statements and Clinical Approach to the Patient (56) (134) 4.3.8 Use of Non-steroidal Mineralocorticoid Receptor Antagonist (ns-MRA) 4.3.8.a KDIGO 2022 Clinical Practice Guideline for Diabetes Management in Chronic Kidney Disease ^{(6) (119)} in patients with Type 2 diabetes, normokalaemia, and residual albuminuria despite other standard-of-care therapies.
+4.3.8.b ADA/KDIGO Diabetes Management in Chronic Kidney Disease: A Consensus Report by the American Diabetes Association (ADA) and Kidney Disease: Improving Global Outcomes (KDIGO) (52) (130) 4.3.8.c ADA 11.
+Chronic Kidney Disease and Risk Management: Standards of Care in Diabetes-2023 ^{(46) (118)} 4.3.9 Use of long-acting GLP-1 Receptor Agonist in patients with Type 2 diabetes KDIGO 2022 Clinical Practice Guideline for Diabetes Management in Chronic Kidney Disease (6) (119) not meeting glycemic targets despite first-line SGLT2 inhibitor ±metformin, ideally one with proven CVD benefit 4.3.9.b ADA/KDIGO Diabetes Management in Chronic Kidney Disease: A Consensus Report by the American Diabetes Association (ADA) and Kidney Disease: Improving Global Outcomes (KDIGO) (52) (130)